TULiberalArts/Anthropology/pages/home.md

 permalink: /
 layout: home
 feature: true
-feature-title: Peerless Personal Attention
+feature-title: Understand the Diverse World We Live In
+feature-body: >-
-feature-body: Our students receive personal attention from our high-quality faculty.
+  Our students receive personal attention from our high-quality faculty.
 The small average size of our upper-level classes permits our faculty to work closely with students, meeting their educational needs and preparing them for whatever career path they seek after graduation.
-feature-image:
+feature-image: null
 published: true
 ---
-## Understand The Diverse World We Live In

-Studying anthropology at Temple helps build the creative thinking and critical analysis needed to solve complex  problems in today’s world.
-We teach cross cultural  understanding, interdisciplinary connection and  computational and analytical skills.
-With our training you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds, and generate key insights into how people make sense and meaning in their worlds.

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
-    title="Discover your passion through one of our four subdisciplines" content="-Archaeology, Biological Anthropology, Linguistic Anthropology, Sociocultural Anthropology" image=""
+    title="Unrivaled Personal Attention"
+    content="Our students receive personal attention from our high-quality faculty.
+The small average size of our upper-level classes permits our faculty to work closely with students, meeting their educational needs and preparing them for whatever career path they seek after graduation." image=""
     button-link="undergraduate/#academic-offerings"
     button-text="Learn More" %}
   </div>
   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
-      title="We Have a Lab For That"
+      title="There's a Lab For That"
-      content="We offer a multitude of experiential learning opportunities and facilities right here on campus for you to immerse yourself in anthropology." image=""
+      content="We're big on hands-on experience.
+With a number of experiential learning opportunities and facilities, you won't need to leave campus to immerse yourself in anthropology." image=""
       button-link="research/#laboratory-and-museum"
       button-text="Learn More" %}